Sussex Police: Counter-terrorism

-Dog Unit
+Dog Support Unit

 Police dogs and their handlers are huge assets to the force and hold a vitally important role in safeguarding the whole of Sussex.

 General purpose dogs are one of the most effective means for tracking, chasing and detaining suspects, searching for stolen property and missing people, and assisting public order units with crowd control.

 Specialist search dogs are used for drug, cash and weapon recovery, for detecting explosives and for following the scent of a specific person.
 Dog handlers are also trained to deal with dangerous dogs.

+Rural Crime Team

+The Rural Crime Team, based out of Heathfield and Midhurst, are primarily responsible for policing the less built up areas.
+They will handle any rural forms of crime, from hunting and agricultural crimes and thefts of agricultural equipment etc. They work hand in hand with the Environment Agency as well as the National Wildlife Crime Unit.
+The team is headed up by an inspector who is supported by 3 sergeants.
+Unlike most other specialised unit, the rural crime team employes Police Community Support Officers (PCSOs) as well as police officers.

 Emergency & Operations Planning

 The Emergency and Planning Team provides Sussex Police with the ability to plan for major incidents, natural disasters and large policing operations that occur throughout the communities of Sussex.

 The team delivers specialist equipment to front line officers, staff for operations and tactical advice to police commanders; this helps to deliver the best service possible to the public during critical times.

 The team also has responsibilities with regards to business continuity, local resilience partnership working and contingency planning.

 Roads Policing Unit (RPU)

 The Road Policing Unit (RPU) covers the whole force from three bases.
-Those bases include Sussex Police HQ (Lewes), Arundel and Hastings.
+Those bases include Sussex Police HQ (Lewes), Arundel and Bexhill.

 The primary aims of RPU are to deny criminals the use of the road, tackle anti-social driving such as mobile phone use and drink-driving and to bring down the number of KSI (killed and seriously injured) casualties on the roads of Sussex.

 Vehicles in use include fully marked and unmarked vehicles of various types fitted with covert warning equipment.